Alice1nRootland/Portfolio/Uni Project/NISD/README.md

-# 🛡️ Portfolio: Network Security Infrastructure and Design (BAXZ2413)
+# Network Security Infrastructure and Design (BAXZ2413)

 This repository contains practical assignments and projects for the **BAXZ2413 - Network Security Infrastructure and Design** module, focusing on the deployment, configuration, and analysis of network defenses, centralized logging, and active threat monitoring.

 ---

-# 🛡️ Part 1: Layer 7 WAF Implementation (ByteBandit Shield)
+# Part 1: Layer 7 WAF Implementation (ByteBandit Shield)

 ByteBandit Shield is a cybersecurity project that demonstrates the deployment and configuration of a **Web Application Firewall (WAF)** to protect a vulnerable web application from common web-based attacks such as **Cross-Site Scripting (XSS)** and **SQL Injection (SQLi)**.